PennLINC/qsiprep/docs/usage.rst

 As of version 0.6.7 CUDA version 9.1 is supported in the QSIPrep container!
 To run locally using docker you will need the nvidia container runtime installed for Docker version 19.0.3 or higher.
-Singularity images will run with CUDA 9.1 with the ``-nv`` flag.
+Apptainer images will run with CUDA 9.1 with the ``-nv`` flag.